Bradfield/algos/book/deques/palindrome-checker.md

 ---
-title: Palindrome-Checker
+title: Palindrome Checker
 layout: chapter.html
-collection: graphs
+collection: deques
-position: 1
+position: 4
 ---

 An interesting problem that can be easily solved using the deque data